raoul2000/yii2-workflow/guide/events.md

 ## Creating An Event Sequence

+We already know that *SimpleWorkflow* includes 3 event sequences, from the most simple to the most *verbose* one (the default is the
+`BasicEventSequence`).
+However, you may want to create your own event sequence if for instance you want to optimize the amount of events fired and actually handled by your implementation.

 To define your own event sequence you must create a class that implements the `\raoul2000\workflow\events\IEventSequence` interface.
 There are three methods declared in this interface, each one being invoked at runtime, when a specific event occurs in the workflow :